 Applications for transfer from other programs granting PhDs in mathematics are not ruled out, but are discouraged.

 Candidates for the AB-AM degree in mathematics must meet both the academic and course requirements for the AB degree in mathematics and for the AM degree in mathematics.
 A given course can be counted for only one of the two degrees, i.e., one course cannot meet the requirement for the AB degree and then be counted again for the AM degree.
 See below for the AM requirements.
-Any undergraduate who wishes to apply for this degree must file an application form for the graduate program in mathematics just as any other student files for graduate work at Harvard.
+An undergraduate who wishes to apply for the AB-AM degree must apply to the graduate program in mathematics at the GSAS.
 Only students with advanced standing are eligible to apply for this four-year program.
 Undergraduates taking graduate courses in their third year may bracket those courses they wish to apply toward their graduate degree.
 Candidates for the AB-AM degree must bracket courses by the beginning of the final term before graduation.

 Requirements for the AM Degree

-The Master of Arts (AM) degree is not a prerequisite for the PhD, but is often obtained by students on their way to a doctorate.
-However, applicants are not accepted for the terminal AM in mathematics.
-The formal requirements are a minimum academic residence of one year, eight half-courses in mathematics at 100 or 200 level, with at least four at the 200 level; a reading knowledge of one of three languages—French, German, or Russian—is also required.
+The department does not accept applicants for the terminal Master of Arts (AM) degree in mathematics.
+The AM degree is not a prerequisite for the PhD, but students on their way to a doctorate may apply for the degree upon completing the requirements.
+The formal requirements are a minimum academic residence of one year, eight half-courses in mathematics at 100 or 200 level, with at least four at the 200 level, and a reading knowledge of one of three languages—French, German, or Russian.
 (See The Graduate School of Arts and Sciences Handbook for financial residence requirements.)

 All students in the Department of Mathematics receive substantial financial support during their graduate training.
-This support may be in the form of grants or teaching fellowships from Harvard, or fellowships and research assistantships from outside organizations such as the National Science Foundation.
+This support may be in the form of fellowships, research assistantships, or teaching fellowships from Harvard, or fellowships and research assistantships from outside organizations such as the National Science Foundation.
 Students are strongly encouraged to apply for outside awards.

 Sources from outside the University support a great many graduate fellowships.
 In particular, students who are US citizens should investigate the predoctoral fellowship opportunities provided by the Fannie and John Hertz Foundation (Box 5032, Livermore, CA 94551–5032), the National Defense Science and Engineering Graduate Fellowship Program (200 Park Drive, Suite 211, P.O.
 Box 13444, Research Triangle Park, NC 27709–3444), the National Physical Science Consortium for Minorities and Women (c/o New Mexico State University, O’Loughlin House, University Boulevard, Box 30001, Department 3 NPS, Las Cruces, NM 88003-8001), and the National Science Foundation (Washington, DC 20550).
 International students are encouraged to apply for the Fulbright IIE, Knox and Kennedy fellowships (applications for the Kennedy and Knox are available through the Harvard Committee on General Scholarships), and other private and government scholarships and fellowships available in their home country.

-Students without outside support are required to teach as part of their financial aid package.
+Students without full outside support are required to teach as part of their financial aid package.
 Graduate students do not teach in their first year.
-Students begin as teaching fellows for one half-course (i.e., for a one-semester course) in their second through fourth years, and for two half-courses if they stay for a fifth year.
-Teaching fellows ordinarily teach their own sections of undergraduate calculus, but have a course assistant to help with grading and problem sections.
-There are a few upper-class tutorials taught by experienced teaching fellows.
-All students must participate in the Teaching Apprentice Program run by the department and demonstrate English proficiency before they may teach.
+Students begin as teaching fellows for one half-course (i.e., for a one-semester course) in their second through fourth years, and for two half-courses in the fifth year.
+Teaching fellows ordinarily teach their own sections of undergraduate calculus, with a course assistant to help with grading and problem sections.
+The department has a few upper-level tutorials available to experienced teaching fellows.
+All graduate students are required to participate in the Teaching Apprentice Program run by the department and demonstrate English proficiency before they may teach.

 Applications for admission and for scholarships or nonteaching fellowships, together with information regarding admissions procedures, are available on the Graduate School of Arts and Sciences Prospective Students page on the GSAS website.
-Applicants may apply for admissions beginning in the fall until December 15.
-All applications and accompanying materials must be submitted online.
+Applicants may apply for admissions beginning in the fall.
+All applications and accompanying materials must be submitted online before the deadline.

 Senior Faculty Research Interests